All Episodes

 We've had four years of Nancy Pelosi having only closed rules and no debate.

-And John Boehner has promised open debate, but I'll tell you it's a good thing.
+And John Boehner has promised open debate.

-The people don't care about how the House runs.
+Congressman, the people don't care about how the House runs.

 They don't care about open debate.